SuperCoolPencil/CirclePong/README.md

 ## Overview

 CirclePong is a console-based reinterpretation of the classic Pong game, played on a circular field.
-Two paddles move along the circumference of a circle, deflecting a ball that travels around the perimeter.
-The game tests player reflexes and spatial awareness in a radial arena.
+Paddle move along the circumference of a circle, deflecting a ball that travels around the perimeter.

 ## Controls

-* Player 1:

   * Move paddle counterclockwise: **A**
   * Move paddle clockwise: **D**

-* Player 2:

-  * Move paddle counterclockwise: **J**
-  * Move paddle clockwise: **L**

 ## How to Run